Daily spend limit account

 Error: transaction failed...

-If the transaction succeeds, the output would be like the following:
+If the transaction succeeds, the output should look something like this:

 Common Errors

-- Insufficient balance in account contract: transactions may fail due to the lack of balance in the deployed account contract.
-Please transfer funds to the account using Metamask or
+• Insufficient balance in account contract: transactions may fail due to the lack of balance in the deployed account contract.
+Please transfer funds to the account using MetaMask or wallet.sendTransaction() method used in deploy/deployFactoryAccount.ts.

-- To learn more about L1->L2 interaction on zkSync, check out the documentation.
+• To find out more about L1->L2 interaction on zkSync Era, check out the documentation.

-- To learn more about the zksync-web3 SDK, check out its documentation.
+• To learn more about the zksync-ethers SDK, check out its documentation.

-- To learn more about the zkSync hardhat plugins, check out their documentation.
+• To learn more about the zkSync Era Hardhat plugins, check out their documentation.

 Credits